kibi-network/Kixt/-/Transmissions/index.md

 <div role="note" markdown="block">
 Although the character sets of [data blocks][data block] are not necessarily known, [data contents] are nevertheless encoded the same as any other characters.
-Notably, this means that any `00 NULL` characters are ignored when processing a data block.
 </div>

 ### 2.4 Messages